CognitiveVR/c3d-webxr-sample-apps/c3d-webxr-threejs-pwa-sample-app/README.md

 * Node.js (LTS version) and npm.
 * A modern WebXR-compatible browser (Meta Quest Browser, Chrome, Edge, etc...)
 * A VR headset for testing the immersive features (Meta Quest 2).
-* You must have downloaded and built the cd3-sdlk-webxr (url to webxr sdk: https://github.com/CognitiveVR/c3d-sdk-webxr) This sdk should be placed in a directory one level above this project, or you can change the directory [~ "@cognitive3d/analytics": "file:../c3d-sdk-webxr"] of the local sdk in package.json.
+* You must have downloaded and built the cd3-sdlk-webxr (url to webxr sdk: https://github.com/CognitiveVR/c3d-sdk-webxr).
+You can change the directory [~ "@cognitive3d/analytics": "file:../c3d-sdk-webxr"] of the local sdk in package.json.

 ## INSTALLATION
 Run the standard install command